visit-dav/visit/src/doc/python_scripting/functions.rst

     The AlterDatabaseCorrelation method alters an existing database correlation.
-A database correlation is a VisIt construct that relates the time states for two or more databases in some way.
+A database correlation is a VisIt construct that relates the time-states for two or more databases in some way.
 You would use the AlterDatabaseCorrelation function if you wanted to change the list of databases used in a database correlation or if you wanted to change how the databases are related - the correlation method.
 The name argument is a